Working 217 feet above a riverbed in sub-zero weather, a team of workers pulled out a piece of history from the Williams Fork Dam in Grand County.

 “We’re going to disassemble the hydro unit, inspect it and replace or refurbish parts that are showing signs of wear and tear,” Rayfield said.
 “Keeping the hydro in good shape increases its efficiency for making power.”

-Work on the hydropower unit is expected to begin later in 2018.
+Work on the hydropower unit is expected to begin in Fall 2018.

 “Maintaining our infrastructure is year-round work at Denver Water,” Smith said.
 “We’re always evaluating our dams to make sure they’re safe and working properly.”